rickymac68/CIPs/CPS-?/README.md

         * Uninformed DReps don't vote
         * Delegators know in advance, before delegation, how DReps voted and why
         * DReps must explain their reasoning on every proposal
-        * A body of literature remains so future generations will understand how we came to our decisions and what they should consider before making changes
+        * A body of literature remains (the solicitations) so future generations will understand how we came to our decisions and what they should consider before making changes
         * DReps can remain anonymous, building reputations only on their body of solicitations which all have the same signature.
       * In bee democracy there is a race to consensus which prevents a market for delegation from emerging - Bees can't sell their delegation
         * A race to consensus is not possible in Cardano democracy because too many votes or delegations in a short amount of time will jam the system
         * So other methods must be employed to make delegation of ADA more costly to buy then simply buying ADA at market rate.
           * Block the ability to read the total amount of ADA delegated to a DRep's solicitation while voting is in progress.
             * This makes it impossible to calculate the ADA tally until the election is over
-            * This will help prevent a delegation market from emerging during an election by making it difficult to determine how much ADA delegation is required pass a proposal
+            * This will help prevent a delegation market from emerging during an election by making it difficult to determine how much ADA delegation is required to pass a proposal
             * This may necessitate voting on a sidechain which has the required properties
           * Block the ability of anyone except the delegator from seeing to which solicitation an individual has delegated
             * This will help prevent a delegation market from emerging during an election by making it difficult to determine the how much ADA is needed to pass a proposal